Solid vs Polyurethane Motor Mounts: Does Material Matter?

 Also, it’s advised that you don’t mix and match motor mounts.
 Try to stay consistent across the board, as the different flex points may lead to damaged drivetrain components.

-For the majority of people, stock mounts will do just fine.
+For most people, stock mounts will do just fine.
 But for those looking to improve gear shift quality and overall chassis response, poly is a good choice.
 Get solid mounts only if the car is a dedicated track machine.

 Hope you enjoyed reading the article and found it informative.
 Have you ever regretted installing solid mounts?
 Let us know by leaving a comment below.